 ‘Only the united beat of sex and heart together can create ecstasy.’-Anais Nin

-On this full moon day, this short new article is an attempt to clarify (in simple laywoman’s and unscholarly terms) some of the issues surrounding monasticism, sex, women, consorts in Vajrayana (or Tantric) Buddhism.
-It does not claim to be comprehensive or in-depth but hopefully will be of benefit in one way or another!
+This article is an attempt to clarify some of the information and misunderstandings surrounding monasticism, sex, women, consorts in Vajrayana (or Tantric) Buddhism.
+It also discusses the issue of religious abuse of tantra and sexuality and my own recent experience of it with a senior Karma Kagyu monastic teacher.
+It does not claim to be comprehensive or in-depth, but hopefully will be of benefit in one way or another at educating and preventing others from abusive and unethical conduct by so-called ‘spiritual teachers’!

-There is no denying that monastics are also often cultural Buddhists and ordinary human beings, with sexual desires and so on, but it’s the general principle that is important to remember.
-Monastic root vows also include not stealing and not lying too, so it’s not just about reducing sexual desires and attachment.
-Therefore, if a monk or nun regularly lies or is dishonest and appropriates things or property from another, then they can also be considered to have broken the five main root monastic vows and are supposed to disrobe if it is a serious infraction.
+There is no denying that monastics are also often cultural Buddhists (and ordinary human beings, with sexual desires and so on), but it’s the general principle that is important to remember.
+Monastic root vows also include not stealing and not lying, so it’s not just about reducing sexual desires and attachment.
+Therefore, if a monk or nun regularly lies (or is actively deceptive) and appropriates things or property from another, they can also be considered to have broken the five main root monastic vows, and are supposed to disrobe.

 A foundation of love and compassion